 However, as an agent (and as an agent, obviously, I would argue the merits of agents), it is my job to help writers get their manuscripts to an “editor ready” level.
 Sometimes these conference connections result in a direct offer from an editor.
 More often than not, though, they don’t.
 I’d much rather have a writer come to me and say “I met with So and So at a conference and want to get my manuscript in shape before s/he sees it,” than, “I met So and So at a conference and they passed on this already.”
 An unagented writer has less idea of what “editor ready” means, is all.

-For a lot of unagented writers, meeting an editor at a conference seems like the Golden Ticket.
+For a lot of unagented writers, meeting editors from big publishers at a conference seems like the Golden Ticket, like you can skip right over the “Do I need a literary agent?” question.
 If you do have this opportunity, though, I strongly urge you to query some agents as well.
 If you keep getting form rejections or no response, or if any of your requests come back with the same general feedback…do go back to the manuscript and give it some more elbow grease.

 Agents have one goal: selling a book to an editor.
 So if agents keep rejecting your book, it’s a really good sign that an editor will probably reject it as well.
 Your chance with an editor (as with an agent) is sometimes a one-time opportunity, so you really do want to make sure your work is in fantastic shape.
 An agent, obviously, would be a great asset in determining whether or not you’re going to compete with everything else that editor has in his or her inbox.
 At least think about trying for an agent, even if you do have an invitation to submit from a conference or another opportunity.